 Each new deposit, disbursement and bank fee is matched against the correct client sub-ledger.
 Outstanding items, transfers and corrections are flagged for your review.

-On the last day of each month, IOLTAWatch generates a signed three-way reconciliation PDF formatted to Rule 5-1.2(f)(5) and archives a copy for the six-year retention window.
+On the last day of each month, IOLTAWatch generates a ready-to-sign three-way reconciliation PDF designed to support Rule 5-1.2(f)(5) and archives a copy for the six-year retention window.
+You review, enter outstanding items, and sign it.

 The Florida Bar audits trust accounts — sometimes randomly, sometimes after a single client complaint.
 The standard isn't "you meant to."
 The standard is "you did it, in writing, every month."